-Table 8: Process Ingress Feed Hit Key-value Pairs
+Process Storage Feed Hit - Key-Value Pairs

 Syslog Label Solr Doc Reference Description reason no doc reference Text that describes the entry.
 The reason label is hard-coded in the syslog template and identifies the type of the event as "watchlist.hit," "feed.hit," or "binaryinfo." type no doc reference Text that identifies the type of data that is returned with the event.
-For process events, the value is 'event'. process_guid process_id Process doc identifier. host hostname Hostname of the computer on which the feed hit was detected. sensor_id sensor_id Sensor ID of endpoint that observed the feed hit. feed_id feed_id ID of the feed that matched the hit criteria. feed_name feed_name Name of the feed that matched the hit criteria. ioc_type ioc_type Type of the IOC that caused the hit. ioc_value ioc_value Value of the IOC that matched the hit criteria. for/if loops ioc_attr alliance identifies and prints all attributes whose names start with "alliance" in all documents that contain feed hits, including documents reported by watchlist hits.
-These attributes represent feed hits. ioc attr identifies and prints additional attributes on IOC values that were matched.
+For process events, the value is 'event'. process_guid process_id Process doc identifier. segment_id segment_id Process doc segment identifier. host hostname Hostname of the computer on which the feed hit was detected. comms_ip comms_ip IP address from which CB Response received the event (which could be a NAT or proxy address, if one is configured for the computer on which the process executed; otherwise will be the same as interface_ip). interface_ip Interface_ip IP address of the computer on which the process executed. sensor_id sensor_id Sensor ID of endpoint that observed the feed hit. feed_id feed_id ID of the feed that was matched.

+Syslog Label Solr Doc Reference Description feed_name feed_name Name of the feed that was matched. report_title report_title Name of the item in the feed that was matched. ioc_type ioc_type Type of the IOC that caused the hit. ioc_value ioc_value Value of the IOC that matched. for/if loops ioc_attr alliance identifies and prints all attributes whose names start with "alliance" in all documents that contain feed hits, including documents reported by watchlist hits.
+These attributes represent feed hits. ioc_attr identifies and prints additional attributes on IOC values that were matched.
 NOTE: for/if loops are not required.
 Their purpose is to report attributes that do not have predefined sets.
-You can create customized templates that do not contain them if you do not need to report on alliance or ioc_attr attributes. timestamp event_timestamp Epoch time of the feed hit event.
+You can create customized templates that do not contain them if you do not need to report on timestamp event_timestamp alliance or ioc_attr attributes.
+Epoch time of the feed hit event. start_time start Start time of this process, in the computer's local time. group group Sensor group to which the sensor was assigned at the time of process execution. process_md5 process_md5 MD5 hash value of the executable backing this process. process_sha256 process_sha256 SHA-256 hash value of the executable backing this process. process_name process_name Filename of the executable backing this process. process_path path Full path to the executable backing this process. last_update last_update Last activity in this process, in the computer's local time.